open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer.html.md

 :   To restart PgBouncer as a daemon, specify the options `-Rd`.

-    **Note:** Restart is available only if the operating system supports Unix sockets and the PgBouncer `unix_socket_dir` configuration is not disabled.
+    **Note:** Restart is available only if the operating system supports Unix sockets and the PgBouncer `unix_socket_dir` configuration is not deactivated.

 -q \| --quiet
 :   Run quietly.
 Do not log to `stderr`.
 This does not affect logging verbosity, only that `stderr` is not to be used.
 For use in `init.d` scripts.